Estimation and Inference in High-Dimensional Panel Data Models with Interactive Fixed Effects: Introduction

 Whereas panel models with interactive fixed effects are well studied in the low-dimensional case, they are largely unexplored in high dimensions.
-Indeed, the literature on high-dimensional panels in general is quite limited.
+Indeed, the literature on high-dimensional panels is rather limited in general.
 High-dimensional panel models with random and fixed effects have been considered in \cite{Kock2013, Kock2016}, \cite{Belloni2016} and \cite{KockTang2019}: \cite{Kock2013} derives theory for bridge estimators in both random and fixed effects models, while \cite{Kock2016} analyzes a model with a hybrid error structure that is in-between random and fixed effects. \cite{Belloni2016} introduce the so-called cluster-lasso to estimate the unknown parameters in a model with an individual fixed effect.
-Finally, \cite{KockTang2019} use desparsified-lasso techniques to perform inference in a dynamic panel model with fixed effects.
 Econometric methods for high-dimensional panel models with interactive fixed effects have been developed in \cite{LuSu2016} and \cite{BelloniChenPadillaWang2019}: \cite{LuSu2016} extend the least squares method of \cite{Bai2009} to a high-dimensional dynamic panel model by adding a group-lasso penalty.
 However, they only consider a situation where $p$ grows fairly slowly with the sample size. \cite{BelloniChenPadillaWang2019} develop nuclear norm penalized estimation methods for high-dimensional quantile panel regression.
-A high-dimensional version of the panel partial factor model, which is closely related to panel models with interactive fixed effects, is investigated in \cite{HansenLiao2019}.
-Notably, none of the mentioned studies consider extensions of the popular and simple-to-implement CCE approach of \cite{Pesaran2006}.
-As discussed in more detail in Section \ref{sec:est}, the reason is that the CCE approach breaks down in high dimensions and naive extensions to the high-dimensional case fail dramatically.
+A high-dimensional version of the panel partial factor model, which is closely related to panel models with interactive fixed effects, is investigated in \cite{HansenLiao2019}. \cite{Cheng-et-al2024} study another closely related model framework, specifically, a high-dimensional panel regression model for financial data with interactive fixed effects where the factor loadings are driven nonparametrically by observed stock-specific characteristics or covariates.
+In their model, the covariates are assumed to be weakly dependent across both cross section and time series, which is incompatible with the type of factor structure in the covariates that we assume and exploit in this paper.
+To the best of our knowledge, CCE-type approaches suited to high dimensions have not been developed at all in the literature so far.